arunkoshi/wordracer-results/README.md

 # wordracer-results
-Results of the wordracer tournament conducted at Indix (Aug 2018)
+Results of the wordracer tournament conducted at Indix